breakds/game24/README.md

 ### Introduction

 [lazy-bone](https://github.com/breakds/lazy-bone) is a Common Lisp web application framework, mainly based on [Parenscript](http://common-lisp.net/project/parenscript/) and [Backbone.js](http://backbonejs.org/).
 This tutorial demonstrates building a web application that solves the 24 Game with lazy-bone.
-All the code (both server side and client side) resides in one single common lisp file, and you should expect an effortless trip reading this article. :P
+All the code (both server side and client side) resides in one single common lisp file, and you should expect an effortless trip reading this article.

+That says, if you find any difficulties understanding this article, it must be my fault.
+Feel free to contact me through GitHub or email `BreakDS@g(oogle)mail.com`.

 ### About the 24 Game